andresapao/search-restaurants/README.md

 **Resume**

-That's and app which allows the user to search restaurants by some arguments
+That's an app which allows the user to search restaurants by some arguments

 **Stack**

 *Backend* - Nodejs, Express
 *Frontend* - React